Lincoln Christmas Market: History

 Lincoln Christmas Market was the first Christmas market in the United Kingdom.
 It was first held in 1982, after Council Leader, Jim Sullivan, Bob Hodson and Charles Ireland visited Neustadt an der Weinstrasse (Lincoln's twin town) and were impressed by the Neustadt Christmas Market.
 When they came back to Lincoln, they set up their own Christmas market consisting of just eleven stalls.
 The market was cancelled in 2010 due to severe weather conditions both in the city of Lincoln and the surrounding region.
 This was the first time the market had been cancelled in over 28 years.

 In 2017, the last day of the market was cancelled due to the forecast of bad snow.
 It turned out that the snow never materialised and Lincoln City council were left embarrassed by the decision as they received much criticism from the public and press.
-The market was held for the last time in 2022.
+The market was held for the last time in 2022, being officially cancelled by City of Lincoln Council's executive committee in February, 2023.